 I have showed you this technique before.
 Clamping a piece of lumber to keep the shoe straight as you cut.

 I don’t have a circular saw that works.
-I have a battery operated one but it will not run long enough to cut.
+Although, I do have a battery operated one but it will not run long enough to cut.
 I used my jigsaw.

 This clearly would not work.
 When I left the boards varying lengths, my intent was to put the entire piece on the table saw and make them all exactly the same.
 Bad idea.
 The piece was too heavy and cumbersome for me to handle alone.
 That’s why I used the jigsaw.